JadenGeller/Guac/README.md

     # Keep adding coins while we owe them money and there are still coins.
     while amount_still_owed > 0 and possible_coins:

-        # "Nondeterministically" choose whether to give anther coin of this value.
+        # "Nondeterministically" choose whether to give another coin of this value.
         # Aka, try both branches, and return both results.
         give_min_coin = yield [True, False]